makeruniverse/docs/docs/studios/maker-studios.md

-Our Maker Studio is located in three rooms in House K. Here, we offer tools and services **to make ideas real** at the intersection of hardware and software.
+Our Maker Studio is a setup of three rooms with tools and services for hardware-related projects.
+All tools are accessible through workstations.

 ## Printer Workstation

 The Modeler Workstation is a stationary computer in the Maker Studio.
 It offers software tools for various use cases: create digital models, 3D print digital models, or print labels and posters.

-???
-"Get to know the Printer Workstation"
-    Visit our Maker Studio on Tuesdays around 2PM to learn more about out the software and the 3D printers.
+Our printers are free to use.
+If you are not familiar with them, do not hesitate to contact our our Maker Team for support.

-## 3D Printing
+## Electronic Workstation

-You can access a variety of 3D printers via our Printer Workstation or directly from your laptop, by downloading the [recommended software](maker-studios.md/#software-orca-slicer).
+The Electronic Workstation is located in the large Maker Studio.
+It offers two working tables with various tools and free-to-use materials.

+Please contact our Maker Team to participate in a mandatory introduction into the tools before you use them.

+## Laser Cutter Workstation

+The Laser Cutter Workstation is located in the small Maker Studio next to the Trotec Laser Cutter.

+Please contact our Maker Team to participate in a mandatory introduction in the machine before you use it.

-### Software: Orca Slicer
+### 3D Printing Software: Orca Slicer
 The modeler workstation offers access to Orca Slicer.
 Orca Slicer is your best option to prepare 3D prints.

 ### 3D Printers: Bambu A1 Mini (2x)